In fluid viscous damping, the damping force depends on the relative velocity of the damper components, as expressed in Equation (1)

 Schematic of a shock absorber type viscous damper

-The damping action is achieved by the reciprocating motion of the piston forcing the damping fluid thru: a) the annular clearance between the piston and the cylinder wall, b) small orifices built internally within the piston, c) an external by-pass channel, or a combination of these paths— each creating significant pressure drops that results in energy dissipation.
+The damping action is achieved by the reciprocating motion of the piston forcing the damping fluid thru: a) the annular clearance between the piston and the cylinder wall, b) small orifices built internally within the piston, c) an external by-pass channel, or d) a combination of these paths— each creating significant pressure drops that results in energy dissipation.

 Shock absorber type viscous dampers are one-dimensional energy dissipating devices and can only provide damping along their axis of motion (cylinder axis).
 These dampers require some maintenance, mainly in terms of their seals leaking after so many cycles of oscillation.